 Also known as ADA (Advanced Development Academy), identified players train together throughout the year under the direction of the assigned LTPD Technical staff.
-With the supervision of Technical Director, David Thorburn, all players are exposed to a high tempo, developmentally appropriate coaching program, based on WISC’s LTPD curriculum.
+All players are exposed to a high tempo, developmentally appropriate coaching program, based on WISC’s LTPD curriculum.

 |LTPD Coaching Staff||Technical / Tactical skills||Player assessments|